IATApps/AudioKitSynthOne/README.md

 * Ability to search presets
 * Double tap knobs to go to defaults
 * Midi Learn Matrix.
 Create a view that will allow users to easily change the MIDI Learn assignments.
-* Create iPhone or Universal interface
 * Make TouchPads assignable
 * Add an EQ Panel (8-band/16-band/etc)
-* Improve Arp (Add Gate, Beat Divisions, etc)
-* Add a trance/rhythm gate panel
-* Add a side chain/volume ducking panel
 * Add the ability for Sequencer to modulate more parameters
 * Filter key tracking options & settings
 * Filter velocity settings